TriKro/rsb-content/part3-generative_market_research/data-mining.md

 By sending out customer satisfaction questionnaires or feedbacks, you can gather customer information.
 Alternatively, you can also track customer behaviors or mouse clicks on your websites.
 By combining these two data points, you can determine customer behavioral links between reported satisfaction and actual usage.
 This can identify key drivers for customer loyalty and churn.

 ### Time Commitment and Resources
 Depending on the amount of data that you need to crunch and data points that you want to discover, it will take 2-3 hours to a few weeks.
-You should pick one or two most important data points to start the learning process.
+You should pick one or two of the most important data points to start the learning process.

 ### How To
 You can either acquire outside (industry or market) data or distill your own (customer or product) data.
 Once you identify the area that you want to test: